SajedehGharibiann/E-Commerce/README.md

 - 🔐 Login with password OR OTP
 - 📦 Product listing and detail pages
-- 📱 Responsive design (Next.js frontend)
+- 📱 Responsive design (React frontend)
 - 🚀 REST API built with Node.js